-Sanitize eyeshadow by scraping off its very top layer with a tissue.
+Sanitize eyeshadow by first scraping off its very top layer with a tissue.
 You can do this by quickly rubbing the surface until it brushes off.
-After you’ve skimmed the top off, spritz the product with a little bit of rubbing alcohol and then let it dry.
+After skimming the top off, spritz the product with a little bit of rubbing alcohol in a small spray bottle and then let it dry.

 How to Sanitize Pencils and Liners

-Pencils and liners include eyeliners such as gels, liquids, and pencils, as well as lip liners, and more.
+Pencils and liners include eyeliners such as gels, liquids, and pencils.
+They also include lip liners and more.

 While sharpening your eyeliner or lip liner pencils will help keep them clean, this doesn’t sanitize them.
-For sanitizing purposes, you’ll want to dip your pencils and liners in isopropyl alcohol regularly after use.
+You’ll want to dip your pencils and liners in isopropyl alcohol regularly after use for sanitizing purposes.
 After that, use a q-tip to scrub them down.